HackerExperience/specs/hackerexperience2/contributing.md

     - Phabricator is an all-in-one (AIO) place to develop, discuss and review HE2.
 All you need is there.
     - Phabricator is made of many different applications, each with its own purpose.
 Some of them are:
         - **Maniphest**: the place where you can create a **task**, or bug report, to be analysed and discussed.
-        - **CReview** is the code review utility, where developers will discuss and accept/deny changes to HE2 code.
+        - **Differential** is the code review utility, where developers will discuss and accept/deny changes to HE2 code.
-        - **Repository**, where all repositories related to, or owned by HE2 are.
+        - **Diffusion**, where all repositories related to, or owned by HE2 are.
 You can browse their code there.
         - **Conpherence** is a chat utility, where you can join private or public groups and talk about anything.
 Keep in mind that Conpherence is not the place for important discussions, they belong to Maniphest.
+It's a nice place to introduce yourself and get help from other contributors.
         - **Projects** allow people to be grouped by interests or content.
 It works like tags.
 A question about game-design will have belong to the "Game Design" tag (and any other, if relevant).
 Then, you can find all tasks related to "Game Design".